AlliedToasters/circle-craters/README.rst

 ===============================
-circle-craters
+OneClick Crater Detection QGIS Plugin
 ===============================

 A crater-counting python plugin for `QGIS`_.

-Current Status: In Testing
+Current Status: In Development

 Originally written for and tested on QGIS version 2.6 (Brighton).
 Ported to python3/QGIS version 3.16.